How to use game streaming in the Xbox app on Windows 10

-How to launch a game from the Xbox Console Companion app
+How to launch a game from the Xbox app

 Connect your console to your PC, as described previously.
-After you click on any Xbox One game in the Xbox Console Companion app, you can initiate streaming from within that game hub.
+After you click on any Xbox One game in the Xbox app, you can initiate streaming from within that game hub.
 Just click Play from console in the upper-right corner of the screen.

-The game will be immediately launched on the Xbox One console, and streaming will start.
+That game will immediately be launched on the Xbox One console and streaming will start.

 How to change streaming quality